Maelic/Scene-Graph-Benchmark-Cuda11.7/INSTALL.md

 ## Installation

-Most of the requirements of this projects are exactly the same as [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-If you have any problem of your environment, you should check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
-Hope you will find the answer.
+Most of the requirements of this projects are similar to the ones from [https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+If you have any issues, please first look at the issue page there.

 ### Requirements:
-- Python <= 3.8
+- Python >= 3.8 (mine 3.11)
-- PyTorch >= 1.2 (Mine 1.13.1 (CUDA 11.7))
+- PyTorch >= 1.2 (Mine 2.2.1 (CUDA 12.1))
 - torchvision >= 0.4
 - cocoapi
 - yacs